By Tabitha Goodman

 Copywriting is an essential ingredient in many games, whether it’s words on the screen or a description on a product page.

 The video gaming industry is one of the fastest growing industries in the world.
-Well-known game developers like Nintendo and EA Games are expanding rapidly.
-And indie companies and lone developers are helping to pave the way for better games and stories.
+Well-known game developers like Nintendo, Sony Interactive Entertainment and EA Games are expanding rapidly.
+And indie companies and lone developers are helping to pave the way for better games and more intricate stories.

-In fact, Game Gavel notes that 38% of game developers are currently creating games exclusively for smartphones and tablets to meet rapidly expanding demand.
-“As smartphones boast faster processing speeds, higher-quality graphics, and larger screens—it’s no wonder smartphones and tablets are taking over the global games market,” says Khaled Shaalan.
+In fact, many game developers are currently creating games exclusively for smartphones and tablets to meet rapidly expanding demand.
+“As smartphones boast faster processing speeds, higher-quality graphics, and larger screens—it’s no wonder smartphones and tablets are taking over the global games market,” says Khaled Shaalan of Game Gavel.

 From mobile games, to console, to PC, these companies need quality copywriting often within their games and also to promote their products on their websites and social media platforms.

 You wouldn’t think video games contain copywriting in the actual game but they can.
-For example, when you’re playing a game and you’re exploring the environment, you pick up objects, which are often letters or newspapers, and perhaps there’s signage on the wall, helping to set the scene.
+For example, when you’re playing a game and exploring the environment, you may pick up objects, which can be letters or newspapers helping to set the scene.

 The same could be said of the tutorials and instructions.
 In-game text is a broad area.
 The writing needs to be original and sometimes quite lengthy.